What is email outreach?

 End with one clear ask.
 Make the call-to-action easy to say yes to, like answering a question.
 Don't ask for too much in the first email.
 A 15-minute call is easier to commit to than a full demo.

-Here's what that looks like in practice (and you can find additional cold email templates for different scenarios):
+Here is an example of a cold email outreach message (and you can find additional cold email templates for different scenarios):

 Subject: Quick question about your SDR team